 Taffy lived and taught love, making sure the people in her life knew their importance and were always remembered.
 She lovedpersonal stories; her brilliant mind was constantly engaged in literature and poetry; she was often found leaning into a book of history or art with a grandchild on her lap.
 She is remembered as a model for the values of generosity, compassion and graciousness, setting a brilliant example for the next generation of how to be a good person and live a happy life.
 The world could use many more like her, and must certainly shed a tear on losing her.

 Taffy leaves such a rich human legacy, in body and spirit.
 She is survived by her loving husband, her children and her grand-children, Loren Richards Farese, Conor James Farese, Lee Butler Farese, Evan Roy Farese, Grace Catherine Farese, Sarah Maria Finazzo, Michael James Finazzo, Patrick Magill Finazzzo, John Francis Finazzo, Kirt Francis Kaempfer, Dylan Patrick Kaempfer, Catherine Lane Kaempfer, Liam Robert Wolcott Farese, Mara Lane Wolcott Farese, Sarah Jane Wolcott Farese, Aidan Butler Higgs, Declan Etheredge Higgs, and Lane Farese Higgs.

 A memorial service for friends and family will be held at the Saint Petersburg Woman’s Club on Saturday, 3 August 2019, at 6:00 pm.
 In lieu of flowers, the family requests that donations can be made to the USF School of Art & History or Alzheimer’s research at the USF Foundation.

-To send flowers to the family of Catherine Farese, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Catherine Farese, please visit Tribute Store